Ehryk/sdetools/README.md

 Release History:
 ---
+  - v1.2 2014.7.16 Adds the --pause option to leave the console window open
   - v1.1 2014.7.16 This embeds the necessary resources for a standalone .exe and adds the --bracketless option
   - v1.0 2014.7.15 This release is a functional parser to read the connection properties from a .sde file